SolidWallOfCode/txn_box/doc/user/ExtractorReference.en.rst

       The port in the replacement URL of the remap rule..
 If not specified, the canonical default based on the scheme is used.

-.. txb:extractor:: remap-replacement-scheme
-   :result: string

-      The URL scheme in the replacement URL of the remap rule..

 Proxy Request
 -------------

+.. extractor:: proxy-req-method
+   :result: string

+   The proxy request method.

+.. extractor:: proxy-req-scheme
+   :result: string

+   The URL scheme in the proxy request.

 .. extractor:: proxy-req-url
    :result: string

    The URL in the request.

-.. txb:extractor:: proxy-req-path
-   :result: string

-   The path of the URL in the request.
-This does not include a leading slash.

 .. extractor:: proxy-req-host
    :result: string

    Host for the request.
 This is retrieved from the URL if present, otherwise from the ``Host`` field.
 This does not include the port.

+.. txb:extractor:: proxy-req-path
+   :result: string

+   The path of the URL in the request.
+This does not include a leading slash.

 .. extractor:: proxy-req-port
    :result: integer